itsista/datasciencecoursera/README.md

 # datasciencecoursera
-This for The Data Scientist’s Toolbox homework assignment 2.
+This for The Data Scientist’s Toolbox course.